spaceship-prompt/spaceship-prompt/docs/api/environment.md

 ### `SPACESHIP_CACHE`

+!!! danger
+    This variable should be used only for reading.
+Changing the value may cause the incorrect behavior of Spaceship prompt.

 An associative array that stores the cached values of the sections.
 The cache stores data between renders and is cleared on every prompt.

 The cache should not be manipulated directly.